 If you think you might have a pressure problem at home, you can use a pressure gauge to get an exact reading on your water pressure.
 Using a pressure gauge is easy — it screws on to one of your outdoor spigots.
 Opening the spigot gives you an instant look at your home’s water pressure.
 Gauges can be picked up at most hardware and home improvement stores.

-Smart home water monitoring systems like the Flo by Moen use sensors to monitor your home’s water pressure in real-time, detecting even the smallest fluctuations in pressure.
-The Flo by Moen can also detect leaks as small as a drop per minute, giving you the chance to address problems you’d otherwise not even be aware of.
+Smart home water monitoring systems like the Flo Smart Water Monitor and Shutoff use sensors to monitor your home’s water pressure in real-time, detecting even the smallest fluctuations in pressure.
+The Flo Smart Water Monitor and Shutoff can also detect leaks as small as a drop per minute, giving you the chance to address problems you’d otherwise not even be aware of.